sorokvja/linux-net-playground/external_activity_001/preps_001.md

 newgrp docker
 sudo systemctl restart docker
 docker version
-#"docker version" output should not state any errors or questions at this point, if it does, something is not right
+#"docker version" output should not state any errors or questions at this point,
+#if it does, something is not right

-#root access rights migh still be needed to continue while the VM is not restarted
+#root access rights migh still be needed to continue if the VM is not restarted or user hasn't loged out

 #launch the lab for the first time:
 docker compose up